Retrieval augmentation of large language models for lay language generation

-Abstractive models are more practical than extractive ones for our tasks since extractive summaries are written in the same professional language as their source documents.
-Therefore, we apply a state-of-the-art abstractive summarization model -- \textit{BART} \cite{lewis2020bart} -- to our tasks.
-We adopt the $\text{BART}_{\text{Large}}$ model that is pre-trained for general-domain text summarization on the CNN/DM dataset as our baseline.
+Abstractive models are more applicable than extractive ones for our tasks since extractive summaries are written in the same professional language as their source documents.
+Therefore, we applied a state-of-the-art abstractive summarization model -- \textit{BART} \cite{lewis2020bart} -- to our tasks.
+BART uses hidden state representations of text sequences that are encoded bi-directionally (as is the case with BERT \cite{devlin2018bert}) to inform a decoder model that predicts the next word in the sequence (as is the case with GPT-series and related models e.g. \cite{brown2020language}).
+During semi-supervised pre-training of the model, input sequences are perturbed with a range of transformations (for example, some tokens may be masked), and the model attempts to reconstruct the original sequence.
+As such, BART has both the ability to encode hidden state representations that take an entire sequence into account, and a convenient mechanism to generate text in response to an input sequence.
+Once the model has been pre-trained on unlabeled text, it can be fine-tuned for particular tasks, such as summarization, by training it to generate target sequences in response to source sequences.
+We adopted a $\text{BART}_{\text{Large}}$ model that has been fine-tuned for general-domain text summarization on the widely-used CNN/DM summarization dataset (Cable News Network / Daily Mail \cite{nallapati2016abstractive}) as our baseline.